Beczheng/flask_4_databases_mysql_vm/README.md

   3. In the terminal, type `CREATE USER '<username>'@'%' IDENTIFIED BY '<password>';`.
 Create your own username and password.
 This will connect you to the MySQL server as a non-root user.
   4. Type `GRANT ALL PRIVILEGES ON *.* TO '<username>'@'%' WITH GRANT OPTION;`.
 Use your non-root username.
 This will grant privileges to the non-root user.

-#### 3. Connect to MySQL Workbench
+#### 3. Create a MySQL Workbench connection with the VM
 - Setting up the MySQL port
   1. Go back to your VM on Azure.
   2. Click `network settings`.
   3. Scroll to inbound port rules and click the drop down for `+ create port rule`.
   4. Click `inbound port rule`.
-  5. CHnage the service to `MySQL`.
+  5. Change the service to `MySQL`.
 Make sure that the destination port range is 3306.
   6. Click `add`.
-- Allow a MySQL Workbench connection
+- Setting up MySQL configurations
   1. In your cloud shell terminal, do `control + D`.
   2. In the terminal, type `sudo nano /etc/mysql/mysql.conf.d/mysqld.cnf`.
 This will allow you to change certain MySQL configurations.
   3. Then, set both the bind-address and mysqlx-bind-address to `0.0.0.0`.